 Barbadine has a pleasant, floral smell but is milder than passion fruit.
 The flesh has subdued flavor – the main flavor is found in the pulp surrounding the seeds.

-- milk like carnation milk (although non-dairy options can be substituted here)
+- milk: options like carnation milk or non-dairy options work great here.

 How to make barbadine punch